Tenement Museum in New York

 Practical Information

-Purchased tickets need to be picked up at the museum before the tour.
-It is advised to be there at least 15 minutes before the tour starts.
+It is advised to be at the museum at least 15 minutes before the tour starts.
 While you are waiting, the souvenir shop is definitely worth a visit.
-You can also view an introductory film with a short explanation of how the museum was established and about different tours.

 • Location: 103 Orchard Street, corner of Orchard and Delancey Street

 • Directions: Closest metro lines are B/D (Grand Street), F (Delancey Street) and J/M/Z (Essex Street).
-Bus M15 and Hop-on Hop-off buses stop in the corner of Grand and Allen Street just one block away from Orchard Street.
+Or take the bus M15 to Allen/Grand Street.
+Hop on Hop off buses make a stop in nearby SoHo.

 You can buy tickets here.
 On the site, you are able to see how many tickets are still available per tour.
 This is handy if you need to book for a big group.

-Tenement Museum in New York L Clayman 1 Tenement Museum in New York Baldizzi Kitchen
+Tenement Museum in New York - Immigrants Tenement Museum in New York - Restored Apartments

 Did you find this article useful?
 Let me know!